 Lobelia: Small blue, purple, white flowers.
 Grows downward.
 Blooms spring to winter cold.
 Plant them in baskets, pots, or ground cover and for more flowers trim long stems sometimes.

-16. Winter Jasmine
+16. Winter Jasmine (Peeli Chameli)

 Scientific name: Jasminum nudiflorum